All you need to know about Undergraduate Applications

 What are the essential points to include in the personal statement for an undergraduate degree?

-For the personal statement, our admissions team is ultimately interested in why you want to study at Sciences Po and what you think you could contribute to the university.
-The personal statement is an opportunity to present your skills, but the most important thing is to give us a feel for your personality.
-Sciences Po is looking for students who are motivated, intellectually curious, and committed to their studies.
+For the personal statement, our admissions team is ultimately interested in the reason why you want to study at Sciences Po and what you think you could contribute to the university.
+The personal statement is an opportunity to present your skills and motivation, and the most important thing is to give us a feel for your personality.
+Sciences Po is looking for students who are motivated, intellectually curious, and committed to making an impact in the world.

 Do I have to get the qualifications in my application translated?

-What is the best way to prepare for the admissions interview for international students?
+What is the best way for international students to prepare for the admissions interview?

 The interview is the second step in the admissions procedure and is only offered to shortlisted students.
 For the interview, applicants are asked to read and analyse a text within a short period of time, then deliver a structured oral presentation of their commentary.
 The interviewers then ask the candidate a series of questions pertaining to their presentation and to their application as a whole.